Optimizing CSS for performance can significantly speed up page load times, reduce bandwidth usage, and enhance the overall user experience.

-FYI – If you are new to CSS and want to know more about it check out the post Getting Started with CSS.
+If you are new to CSS and want to learn the fundamentals first, check out the post Getting Started with CSS.

 Overly specific selectors or complex combinators can slow down rendering performance.
 Use simpler selectors to improve efficiency.